Werner Lamberz: Soviet occupation zone and German Democratic Republic

 He became a candidate for Politburo membership in 1970 and a Politburo member just eight months later, in 1971, the appointment being announced at the Eighth Party Conference in June 1971.
 The 1971 Party Conference was significant for another reason: Walter Ulbricht had finally been persuaded out of most of his offices a couple of months earlier and, with the encouragement of General Secretary Brezhnev, June 1971 marked the dawn of the Honecker era.
 It was no coincidence that Werner Lamberz was drawn into the Politburo in the slipstream of the newly elevated Party Secretary.
 It appears to have been Werner Lamberz, applying his skills as a propagandist and backed with powerful support from the Soviet Union, who choreographed the fall of Walter Ulbricht in 1971, and Ulbricht, for one, knew it.
+Leonid Maltsev and Yuri Bassistov secretly escorted Lamberz to Moscow for a discussion with Brezhnev in late April 1971, which led to Ulbricht stepping down a few days later.

 Because he was the leader of the Central Committee's agitation department, the responsibilities of Werner Lamberz included keeping the domestic press in line.
 The nation's news editors were required to attend weekly "Discussion Debates" ("Argumentationssitzungen") at the party headquarters.
 Sometimes the precise wording of headlines and the formulation of texts was provided at these meeting.
 Lamberz was a "hands-on" propaganda chief, prone to telephoning editors individually late at night to give final instructions or to berate one of them savagely in respect of a minor oversight.
 If a television show failed to include a required camera shot, it was not unknown for the programme producer to find one of his cameras had been re-allocated to another studio.